GiacomoGuidotto/Wave.Server/documentation/set_up.md

 GRANT ALL PRIVILEGES ON *.* TO 'user'@'localhost';
 ```

-In this project the database user is called "giacomo" with password "".
+In this project, the database user is called "giacomo" with the password "".
-It is written in `/src/Specification/Database/Database.php`
+It's written in `/src/Specification/Database/Database.php`.

 #### Database schema

-First create the database using the mysql CLI:
+First, create the database using the mysql CLI:

 ```mysql
 CREATE DATABASE wave